Crumbl Peanut Butter Cup Cookies

 These Crumbl Peanut Butter Cup Cookies are what Reese’s lovers dream about!
 A delicious Crumbl peanut butter cookie base is topped with melted peanut butter chips and chopped Reese’s peanut butter cups!
 It’s oh so divine!

 I love the Crumbl Classic Peanut Butter Cookies, so it was fun to take that idea and turn it into peanut butter cookies with Reese’s cups!
-If you’re a fan of Reese’s peanut butter cups, then check out my Reeses Peanut Butter Cup S’mores Skillet!
+Another delicious version is my Crumbl Peanut Butter Blossom Cookies.
+And if you’re a fan of Reese’s peanut butter cups, then check out my Reeses Peanut Butter Cup S’mores Skillet!
 It’s such a fun shareable dessert.
 Then stick around and try my Crumbl Peanut Butter Brownie Cookies and Chocolate Peanut Butter Chip Cookies too!

 Why This Recipe Works